-I’m oversimplifying a bit because you can have UM coverage in some instances that are less than your liability coverage.
-But, in the vast majority of cases in Maryland, your liability coverage mirrors your uninsured motorist coverage.
+We are oversimplifying a bit because you can have UM coverage in some instances that are less than your liability coverage.
+But, in most cases in Maryland, your liability coverage mirrors your uninsured motorist coverage.

 So in a pure uninsured motorist case where the other driver either cannot be identified (hit-and-run or phantom vehicle are the most prominent examples) or has no insurance, your insurance company essentially steps into the shoes of the defendant, assuming the at-fault driver’s liability for the accident and also his damages.